tkgwku/refrainmod/README.md

 # refrainmod
-A simplest mod saves your pickaxe about to be broken
+A simple mod that prevents from breaking pickaxes

 ### Minecraft version
 1.12.2